 Even though 3D printing’s layers are small and close together, they are still noticeable.
 This creates a ridged surface on finished objects no matter how fine the layer detail is.
 This presents a problem if you want to manufacture objects that will rub against other objects, like machine parts in contact and moving.
 In such cases, post-processing for smoothening is required and it is an extra step.

-Conclusion: Injection moulding is preferred in terms of good surface finish.
+Conclusion: Injection moulding is preferred in terms of a good surface finish.

-Since injection moulding pours material as much fits into the mold, it uses exactly as much as is needed for each design.
-That makes it a very efficient way to mass produce objects without worrying about waste.
-On the other hand, some 3D printing technologies lose some materials in building the support structures and even though the material powder can be reused, it can only be done for a few number of times without the material properties changing.
+Since injection moulding pours material as many fits into the mould, it uses exactly as much as is needed for each design.
+That makes it a very efficient way to mass-produce objects without worrying about waste.
+On the other hand, some 3D printing technologies lose some materials in building the support structures and even though the material powder can be reused, it can only be done a few times without the material properties changing.